 One of the most effective ways to reduce emissions from the transport sector is to promote sustainable mobility solutions.
 This can include investing in public transportation infrastructure, promoting active transportation such as walking and cycling, and encouraging the use of electric and hybrid vehicles.
 By shifting away from fossil fuel-powered vehicles, we can significantly reduce emissions and improve air quality.

-To achieve the stated decarbonization goals, it is essential to have the coordinated efforts of both governments and industry.
+To achieve the transport decarbonization goals, it is essential to have the coordinated efforts of both governments and industry.
 Governments have a crucial role to play in setting ambitious targets and implementing policies and regulations to create conducive environments for decarbonization efforts.
 Private sector leaders and industry experts can support these efforts by investing in clean energy technologies, promoting sustainable mobility solutions and developing innovative decarbonization strategies.